 However, alongside this museums-centred set of ideological views was a more general belief that museums were important for societies in ways that did extend into the terrain of the ‘new museology’ and emphasized the educational, social and community roles of museums.
 This perspective was commonly held across organizations, specialisms and hierarchical locations and was used as a mechanism to reinforce the centrality of professional and functional values.
 The emphasis upon an internally-derived perception of forms of ideological effect should not be taken, however, to mean that staff do not recognize the importance of the external pressures that ideology can give rise to.
 There is certainly a recognition that museums are ‘in a constant state of justification’ (District Council, Service manager) to ensure their survival, with this necessitating ‘ticking the council’s boxes’ (District Council, Service manager), and doing ‘what you have to do to get your Grant-in-Aid’ (National, Conservation manager), with this leading to a position where ‘you give us the money and we’ll jump through your hoops’ (Unitary, Service manager).
 In these cases it might be thought that museum staff are adopting a simple instrumental relationship to the demands that are generated by ideologically-driven external policy requirements, with these being hurdles to be negotiated and managed rather than direct determinants of internal choice.
 Certainly some staff operate in this fashion saying, in reference to national government policy, that ‘you change the language but you still do the same stuff’ (Trust, Education manager) indicating a clear distinction between external demands and internal actions (also see McCall 2009; 2010 on this point).

 A distinction can be drawn in terms of who museum staff see themselves as being accountable to - whether in terms, for example, of line-management or financial or elected political accountability - with implications for ideas of legitimacy within the system.
-Depending upon whom it is that accountability is owed to will affect how the demands of other actors within the system will be responded to.
+Whom it is that accountability is owed to will affect how the demands of other actors within the system will be responded to.
 In this respect the general position is that central government actors ‘are not particularly interested’ in museums as ‘their minds are elsewhere’ (Trust, Service manager) and therefore had limited impact on day-to-day museum operations (Trust, Conservator), and that there is ‘no real national museums strategy’ (Unitary Council, Service manager) anyway, and that the effect of Arts Council England (ACE), which now acts as the distributor of central government money to a range of museum services, tends only to be felt at ‘stratospherically high’ levels within them, and has minimal direct effect on most staff (Trust, Education manager).
 In these cases the lack of direct accountability to these external organizations results in a lack of perceived importance for the demands that they make in terms of the everyday activities of museum staff.